alongL/rtmp2hls/ReadMe.md

 ffmpeg can pull the rtmp source and generate hls by this command. more info about this command. visit https://ffmpeg.org/ffmpeg-formats.html

+I have compiled  ffmpeg and placed it in bin dir.
+It can be used in centos 7.6 and ubuntu 18.04
 ```
 ffmpeg  -f flv -i rtmp://yunyun.com/live/my -vcodec copy -acodec copy \
 -f hls -hls_flags delete_segments -segment_list_size 5 -hls_list_size 10 live/playlist.m3u8